 ICRI NEWS AND CALENDAR OF EVENTS

-ICRI is looking for our next Executive Director.
-Requirements include;
+ICRI is Searching for our next Executive Director.

 Must be willing to travel.

-Candidate should have a degree in Metallurgical Engineering.
+Candidate should have at least B.S. degree in Metallurgical Engineering.

 Candidate should have considerable experience working for an iron foundry in a metallurgical engineering role and have extensive knowledge of all aspects of cast iron production.